tmacdevitt11/Video-Game-Market-Research/README.md

 To accomplish this I will utilize video game data in the following way:

-* Compile summary statistics by region into a dashboard to highlight attractive global markets, biggest competitors, and best publishing options to collaborate with
+* Compile summary statistics by region into a dashboard to highlight attractive global markets, biggest competitors, and best publishing options to collaborate with.

-This dashboard could be used as a preliminary determination for marketing funds distribution & product differentiaion
+This dashboard could be used as a preliminary determination for **marketing funds allocation** & **product differentiaion**.